 Spending time in Pankisi, walking the streets of Jokolo village where the homestay is located, we had a chance to meet other people in the community.
 If they were skeptical of tourism at first, most now seem enthusiastic about its potential.
 Nazy’s hypothesis that interacting with people in Pankisi would be enough to shift one’s focus is absolutely true – there are so many inspiring individuals in Jokolo and beyond.

 At the Roddy Scott Foundation English language school, we met three teachers preparing for a new semester of lessons.
 Students in Pankisi rank among the best for English in the whole of Georgia.

 Then there’s the village elder who started a small Ethnology Museum, the first of its kind in the area, to house his collection of cultural objects and artifacts excavated from the area.
 His motivation, he told us, is to try and keep Kist culture alive by educating young people about their roots.

 Inside the home of Zizi, a master artisan, we got a quick lesson in traditional Chechen felt-making.
 Zizi and other craftspeople like her – as well as beekeepers and cheese-makers – have joined the tourism association to boost their incomes.
 Tourism is also creating jobs for drivers, guides, and an opportunity for families to rent out their horses.

-Visiting these homes and institutions is part of the Pankisi Gorge experience.
+Visiting these homes and institutions is part of the Pankisi Valley experience.
 Nazy organises cultural tours for her guests, which are a wonderful introduction to the area.